PiyushJadhav/practice-cpp/designs/README.md

     a.
 [Yes] Factory Pattern
         Inheritance pattern used, where base class is used to lay down the foundation of the use of an object, but the inherited objects can define the behaviour.
     b. [] Abstract Factory
+        Inheritance pattern when there are multiple factory pattern involved

 2. Structural Pattern